 - What works best?

-- Can we show direct lead to sales, and what were the sales amounts?
+- Can we show direct lead-to-sales paths (MQL to SQL), and what were the sales amounts?

-It’s only after you’ve assessed the performance of your marketing success throughout the past year that you can truly create a realistic marketing budget for the next year.
+It’s only after you’ve assessed the performance of your marketing success throughout the past year that you can truly create this year’s budget spend.

-What You Need to Develop Next Year’s Marketing Budget
+What You Need to Develop This Year’s Marketing Budget

-To develop the overall plan for next year, you’ll need to start thinking about the big things such as the channels you need to use.
-After that, you’ll need to look at company planned events, refine your channels and fill in the details.
-One of the key ingredients to any MarCom budget is showing what worked based on your measurements matrices’.
-These measurements enable you to prove what worked, what didn’t and how you will adjust your spend.
+To develop the overall plan for this year, you’ll need to start thinking about the important things, such as the channels you need to use.
+After that, you’ll need to look at company planned events, refine your channels, and fill in the details.
+One of the key ingredients to any marcom budget is showing what worked based on your measurement matrices.
+These measurements enable you to prove what worked, what didn’t, and how you will adjust your spend.